How to Create a Subscription Model with Churn Calculation

 Finally, add salary and cost increase index to account for inflation.

-To forecast subscription cash flow, take the customer revenue less variable cost, subtract staff and operating expenditure, and then deduct any development spend or CAPEX.
+To forecast subscription cash flow, take the customer revenue minus variable cost, subtract staff and operating expenditure, and then deduct any development spend or CAPEX.
 As a result, you will see a monthly projected inflow or outflow of cash.
 Add the numbers together on a cumulative basis to find the lowest figure, which will be your forecast cash or equity requirement.

 Step 7: Summarise Your Subscription Model